-MODULO
+MODULO:

 The modulo position of the axis is a piece of additional information about the absolute axis position.
 Modulo positioning represents the required target position in a different way.
-Contrary to the standard types of positioning, the modulo positioning has several pitfalls, since the desired target position can be interpreted differently.
+Contrary to the standard types of positioning, it must be noted in the case of modulo positioning that the desired target position can be interpreted differently.

-The modulo positioning refers in principle to the Modulo factor (Index 0x8020:0E [ 153]), which can be set in the CoE.
+The modulo positioning refers in principle to the "Modulo factor" (Index 0x8040:0E [▶ 192]), which can be set in the CoE.
 In the following examples, a rotary axis with a "Modulo factor" equivalent to 360 degrees is assumed.

-The Modulo tolerance window (Index 0x8020:0F [▶ 153]) defines a position window around the current modulo target position of the axis.
-The window width is twice the specified value (set position ± tolerance value).
+The "Modulo tolerance window" (Index 0x8040:0F [\triangleright 192]) defines a position window around the current modulo target position of the axis.
+The window width is twice the specified value (set position \pm tolerance value).
 A detailed description of the tolerance window is provided below.

 The positioning of an axis is always referenced to its current actual position.
-The actual position of an axis is normally the position moved to with the last travel command.
+The actual position of an axis is normally the target position of the last travel command.
 Under certain circumstances (incorrect positioning due to the axis stalling, or a very coarse resolution of the connected encoder), however, a position not expected by the user may arise.
 If this possibility is not considered, subsequent positioning may lead to unexpected behavior.

-Fig. 169: Effect of the modulo tolerance window - modulo target position 0° in positive direction
+Fig. 171: Effect of the modulo tolerance window - modulo target position 0° in positive direction